indiesoftby/defold-yagames/README.md

     - *(Optional)* Videos and GIF.
 4. Add [the extension](https://github.com/indiesoftby/defold-yagames/archive/master.zip) as a Defold library dependency to your project.
 5. Enable monetization and earn revenue from placing ad blocks in your game.
 Ad blocks are available in the following formats:
-    - **Interstitial blocks**: ad blocks that completely cover the app background and show up at certain points (for example, when accessing the next game level). *Important: Mute sounds before showing the ad.*
+    - **Interstitial blocks**: ad blocks that completely cover the app background and show up at certain points (for example, when accessing the next game level). *Important: Mute sounds before showing the ad!*
-    - **Rewarded videos**: blocks with video ads that the user can choose to view and earn a reward or in-game currency. *Important: Mute sounds before showing the ad.*
+    - **Rewarded videos**: blocks with video ads that the user can choose to view and earn a reward or in-game currency. *Important: Mute sounds before showing the ad!*
-    - **Sticky banners**: the same as RTB but they're much easier to setup.
+    - **Sticky banners**: banner ads, super easy to setup.
     - **In-game purchases**: earn revenue by providing paid services to your users.
 5. You can [publish your game on Yandex.Games](https://games.yandex.ru/console/) from this moment.
 It fully meets [the requirements](https://yandex.ru/dev/games/doc/dg/concepts/requirements.html?lang=en).